chevereto/v3-docs/manual/troubleshooting/errors.md

 ### HTTP 500 Internal Server Error

-This is a generic error response emitted by the web server layer and this it only indicates the existence of an error, it doesn't specify any concrete reason for it.
+This is a generic error response emitted by the web server layer and this it indicates the existence of an error, but it doesn't specify any concrete explication for it.

 As these errors may spawn in any layer, it is recommended to check the system error log device (read [accessing logs](debug.md#accessing-logs) to learn how-to).

 ::: warning Debugging HTTP 500 error
-This kind of errors need to be debugged in the web server layer, which will vary depending on the web server software being used.
+This errors need to be debugged in the web-server layer, which will vary depending on the web server software being used.
 Refer to your web server provisioning documentation.
 :::

-Once you get the actual error you can either solve the situation in your own context or use that information to request [support](https://chevereto.com/support) from us.
+Once you get the error you can solve the situation in your own context or use that information to request [support](https://chevereto.com/support) from us.

 ### Aw, snap!
 Internal Server Error